 FDA is committed to helping those involved in the manufacturing of ACTPs navigate the approval process.
 The agency understands the need to have safe and effective ACTPs approved and available for use in animals and has taken several actions to encourage the development of these products.

-FDA has issued several guidance documents to help developers of ACTPs better understand the regulatory process and associated approval requirements; conducted outreach by presenting at public scientific conferences and publishing web resources about the regulatory process for ACTPs; provided a letter to universities and veterinarians on the development of ACTPs; and started the Veterinary Innovation Program for developers of animal biotechnology products, including ACTPs.
+FDA has issued several guidance documents to help developers of ACTPs better understand the regulatory process and associated approval requirements; conducted outreach by presenting at public scientific conferences and publishing web resources about the regulatory process for ACTPs, such as the Q&As for Developers of ACTPs; provided a letter to universities and veterinarians on the development of ACTPs; and started the Veterinary Innovation Program for developers of animal biotechnology products, including ACTPs.
 For more information on the review process, please see Cell and Tissue Products for Animals.

 Clinical Field Studies

 FDA keeps a list of current clinical field studies that are investigating the use of ACTPs in animals.
 (A clinical field study is a type of research study that tests how well a new medical product works in animals.)
 The companies conducting these studies have given FDA permission to include their studies in the publicly available list, which includes information about the condition being studied and in which species.
-FDA’s list is publicly available and includes information about the condition being studied and in which species.
 Depending on the study, enrolled animals may be pets, such as dogs and cats, or food-producing animals, such as cattle and pigs.
 There is also contact information for each study, so the public can find out further information.

 Great Promise but Proof Needed